fralau/yamlpp/webdoc/docs/reference.md

 # Language reference

-## Definition
+## Definitions

+### General

-YAMLpp is a language based on YAML, which transforms a tree.
+- **YAMLpp**: A language based on ➙ YAML, which ➙ pre-processes a ➙ tree containing ➙ constructs into a plain YAML tree.

+- **YAML™**: A data serialization language used in modern applications, mainly for complex, nested configuration files and as a foundation for domain-specific languages (see [Official definition](https://yaml.org/spec/))

+- **Pre-process**: To transform high-level data into a plainer form that will be processed.

+### YAML

+- **Tree**: In YAML, a structure made of a node that can point to one or more nodes, and so on.

+- **Node**: In YAML, a fundamental unit of data; it can be a ➙ scalar, ➙ sequence or ➙ mapping.
+  In YAMLpp, it can also be an ➙ expression.

+- **Scalar**: in YAML, a "leaf" in a YAML tree: it can be a numeric value, a string, or a boolean.

+- **Sequence**: In YAML, an ordered collection of objects (➙ a list in Python).

+- **Mapping**: In YAML, an ordered collection of ➙ key, ➙ value pairs (➙ a dictionary in Python).

+- **Key**: In YAML, a string that identifies a ➙ value in a map.

+- **Value**: In YAML, a ➙ node associated to a ➙ key.

+### YAMLpp

+- **Construct**: An instruction of YAMLpp ➙ pre-processing instructions that generates one or more YAML ➙ nodes. <br>
+  All constructs are valid YAML.<br>
+  Each construct has a name starting with a dot (`.`) and is presented as a ➙ block. <br>
+  It is called a construct because it _constructs_ (builds) one or more nodes.

+- **block** (YAMLpp) A piece of YAML code containing a ➙ sequence or ➙ mapping, with the key on the first line, and the content (node) indented in the following lines.

+- **Expression**: (YAMLpp) A ➙ value string containing a ➙ Jinja expression that returns a node.

+- **Expand**: (YAMLpp) To evaluate a ➙ Jinja expression and return a ➙ node.

+- **Jinja**: The template engine that is used to calculate ➙ values in YAMLpp (see [documentation](https://jinja.palletsprojects.com/)).

+- **module**: (YAMLpp) An imported piece of Python code (file or package) that provides variables, functions and [filters](https://jinja.palletsprojects.com/en/stable/templates/#filters) to the ➙ Jinja environment.

 ## General principles

 1. All language constructs are expressed as valid YAML keys, prefixed with the symbol **`.`**.
 They "run, transform the tree and disappear".
 1. All other keys in the source file are plain YAML.
-2. Values can be any YAML valid value.
+2. A value can be any YAML valid value.
-3. They can also be a string containing a [Jinja statement](https://jinja.palletsprojects.com/en/stable/).
+3. It can also be a string containing a [Jinja statement](https://jinja.palletsprojects.com/en/stable/).
-   If the result string is a valid Python literal (a scalar, or a list or dictionary), then YAMLpp will convert it.
+   If the result string is a valid Python literal (a scalar, or a list or dictionary), then YAMLpp will convert it into a node.
-4. The output is a YAML tree where all YAMLpp constructs have disappeared.
+4. The final output is a YAML tree where all YAMLpp constructs have disappeared.

 !!!Tip "YAMLpp obeys the rules of YAML syntax"
     - It provides declarative constructs without breaking YAML syntax.